circleci/circleci-docs/jekyll/_cci2/workflows.md

 To rerun a workflow from the failed job:

-1. From the Builds page, select the project name.
-2. Click the Workflows icon to display workflows for your project.
+1. Click the Workflows icon and select a project to display workflows.
-3. Select a workflow from the list to see all jobs in the workflow.
+2. Select a workflow from the list to see all jobs in the workflow.
-4. Click Rerun and select from failed to rerun the job and continue the workflow.
+3. Click Rerun and select from failed to rerun the job and continue the workflow.

 ## Fan-Out/Fan-In Workflow Example